tbiron59/Data-Science-Projects/Tableau_Which Car Should I Choose?/README.md

-# U.S. Census Bureau - Predictive Analysis
+# Which Car Should I Choose?
+A Data Vizualization Project

 ### *MS Data Analytics Project*

-This folder contains the files for the U.S. Census Bureau - Predictive Analysis project.
+This folder contains the files for the Which Car Should I Choose?
+A Data Vizualization Project project.

 #### Goal of Project